NMDC70/Tidy-Data-Project/README.md

 There are 180 person activity combinations & we have 79 measures left in the dataframe.
 Average of each variable for each activty & each subject will lead to 180 * 79 or 14220 Mean values.

-Group the Data Frame for Standard Deviation & Menas obtained above by Person, Activity & Measure and then Summarise.This gives us the end result our Tidy Data set with 4 variables & 14220 observations.
+Group the Data Frame for Standard Deviation & Means obtained above group by Person, Activity & Measure and then Summarise.This gives us the end result - our Tidy Data set with 4 variables & 14220 observations.

 The pricipals of Tidy Data are well in place.
 For this table each variable forms a Column & Each observation forms a row.

-The data is written into a text file "Tidy_Set.txt" which can be written into a data frame with read.table.
+The data is written into a text file "Tidy_Set.txt" which can be written back into a data frame with read.table.